Tony-91/devops_pipeline/README.md

 ![](images/.png)

 ## Closing thoughts
 - This project gave me hands-on EXPERIENCE with a real-world software production pipeline.
-I learned how the industry continuously integrates and delivers new software to end-user.
-I see SO much exciting opportunity where I see myself as a contributing member of the team.
-At the end of it, it’s demystifying the process that gets me excited because you learn not to be intimated by it.
-And you think to yourself, “I can 100% do this!”
+I learned how the industry continuously integrates and delivers new software and updates to end-users.
+I see SO much exciting opportunity and see myself as a contributing member of the team.
+At the end of it, demystifying the software process gets me excited because I learn not to be intimated by it.
+And I think to myself, “I can 100% do this!” - it's about breaking down the process into manganable parts.